I’m new to the game, should I attempt to participate in the summer event, or will it be too hard or competitive for me?

 Rentals: as before, 1000 EC gets you 15-20m of time on a low quality powerboard.
 63 Speed Rating, 60 Turn Rating.
 Get a better grade ASAP.

-Standard: permanent, costs 50 Lohlunat Favors, permanent.
+Standard: permanent, costs 50 Lohlunat Favors.
 63 Speed Rating, 75 Turn Rating.
 So, unlike with floaters, a standard is a clear upgrade over a rental.
 Even if it’s a small upgrade.

 Enhanced: permanent, costs 500 Lohlunat Favors.
 68 Speed Rating, 90 Turn Rating.